 • Explores the interface between environmental epidemiology and spatio temporal modelling;

 • Incorporates examples that show how spatio-temporal methodology can inform societal concerns about the effects of environmental hazards on health;

 • Uses a Bayesian foundation on which to build an integrated approach to spatio-temporal modelling and environmental epidemiology;

 • Discusses data analysis and topics such as data visualization, mapping, wrangling and analysis

 • Shows how to design networks for monitoring hazardous environmental processes networks and the ill-effects of preferential sampling;

 • Through the listing and application of code, shows the power of R, tidyverse, NIMBLE and Stan and other modern tools in performing complex data analysis and modelling.

-Representing a major new direction in environmental epidemiology, this book—in full color throughout—underscores the increasing need to consider dependencies in both space and time when modeling epidemiological data.
-Students will learn how to identify and model patterns in spatio-temporal data and how to
+Representing a continuing important direction in environmental epidemiology, this book -- in full color throughout -- underscores the increasing need to consider dependencies in both space and time when modelling epidemiological data.
+Readers will learn how to identify and model patterns in spatio-temporal data and how to